 By using incognito mode, you use a browser without a cache, cookies, or browser history.
 To access incognito mode, you have to click the three dots in the top right of Google Chrome window and choose New Incognito Window.

 Next, try to access the website again using the incognito mode.

-If it works on incognito mode, then there’s an issue with your cache or cookies, and clearing them should resolve the security warning.
+If it works in incognito mode, then there’s an issue with your browser cache and cookies, and clearing them should resolve the security warning.

 2. Choose a time range or delete everything by selecting All time.
 Then check the boxes next to Cookies and other site data and Cached images and files, and click Clear data.

 Disable Antivirus Temporarily

 Some antivirus program could cause you to see this issue.
 To test this, locate the antivirus program and turn off protection.
 Then go on to test your site.